Mathematics

 Pupils need to be able to move fluently between each distinct topic, making rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 Pupils need to become fluent in the key skills of mathematics through varied and frequent practice, need to show curiosity to reason mathematically and show persistence to solve problems by applying these skills.

-Year 8 begins with pupils recapping ratio and proportion and they then begin to explore where ratio and proportion occurs in similar shapes which then links to an introduction to trigonometry and Pythagoras’ theorem.
+Year 8 begins with pupils recapping ratio and proportion and they then begin to explore where ratio and proportion occurs in similar shapes.
+They also build on their work on data, looking at more different ways to represent data.
 The second term has a focus on algebra skills including solving equations and rearranging formula.
-Constructing equations from a scenario test pupils reasoning and problem solving skills.
+Constructing equations from a scenario test pupils reasoning and problem-solving skills.
 The topic is extended by constructing linear and non-linear graphs and understanding what the graphs represent.
-This topic is concluded by investigating rates of change through graphs and other real life contexts.
-In the final term of year 8 pupils study standard form and a formal introduction to indices for the first time in addition to some other GCSE topics such as direct and indirect proportion and calculating averages from tables of data.
+In the final term of Year 8 pupils study shape, symmetry and construction.
+They will end the year making conjectures and learning how to prove them.

 Select Course.